 However . . . rather than dancing on the head of this pin, let us dance with each other instead, dine with each other, sew with each other and take tea with each other.
 For THAT is precisely what we invite you to join us to do.

-We are an "Assembly" or group of 21st c. admirers of Regency Era music, architecture, fashion & dance.
+We are a group of 21st c. admirers of Regency Era music, architecture, fashion & dance.
 We love tea and company!
 We enjoy Jane Austen's sharp wit, wonderful characters & happy endings.
 Emperor Napoleon and his consort Josephine do fascinate us as well and First Lady Dolley Madison is simply irresistable!

 We welcome one & all !